ELETTRA-SincrotroneTrieste/cumbia-libs/qumbia-tango-controls/src/porting_from_qtango.md

 *cumbia* project.
 That's because *cumbia cuuimake* creates the <em>ui_*.h</em> files so that the *cumbia-qtcontrols* class constructors are expanded to match the expected parameters.

-You may want to read the [ Understanding the cumbia-qtcontrols widgets constructors, sources and targets] (../../cumbia-qtcontrols/html/understanding_cumbia_qtcontrols_constructors.html) documentation and the [ cuuimake manual ] (cuuimake.html) for further details.
+You may want to read the [ Understanding the cumbia-qtcontrols widgets constructors, sources and targets] (../../cumbia-qtcontrols/html/understanding_cumbia_qtcontrols_constructors.html) documentation and the <a href="../../cuuimake/html/md_src_cuuimake.html">Using <em>cuuimake manual</em></a> for further details.

 \code